 2013: While working out yet another HK to MK lace pattern, I sorted out the following method for using Studio simple lace on the electronic KM.
 It is a method that does not work on the Brother punchcard to produce the same fabric however; on punchcard machines as either carriage is moved to select from opposite side of the bed, the card will not advance on the first pass, interrupting selection.
 I tried a swatch and got a very different lace design; depending on the starting pattern the results may be interesting (do not use elongation), but not the ones intended to match any original.

 The knitting samples shown below were knit on a Brother 910.
-On electronic machines, as seen in previous posts on knitting with 2 carriages, the mylar (or otherwise programmed) repeat advances a row with eachpass of the carriage, no matter on which side of the bed the pass originates.
+On electronic machines, as seen in previous posts on knitting with 2 carriages, the mylar (or otherwise programmed) repeat advances a row with each pass of the carriage, no matter on which side of the bed the pass originates.
 Dropped stitches are harder to repair in these fabrics than in patterns for multiple transfer lace (there knitting can be unraveled to the start of a sequence where 2 or more knit rows usually occur), so checking transfers, gate pegs, and adjusting stitch size and weights matter even more.
-There is no need to mirror the image horizontally; draw repeat as is on punchcard onto mylar
+There is no need to mirror the image horizontally; draw repeat as is on punchcard onto mylar, all variation buttons down

 start knitting with KC (knit carriage) on left, Lace Carriage (LC) on Right program pattern double length

-on the first row the LC selects, the next row it will transfer; LC always makes 2 passes toward the KC, even if those 2 rows in repeat have no needle selection, and is removed from bed to be returned to the bed on the opposite side after the knit row with KC that follows
+on the first row the LC selects, the next row it will transfer; LC always makes 2 passes first toward the KC, then away from it, even if those 2 rows in repeat have no needle selection.
+I is then removed from the bed to be returned to the bed on the opposite side after the knit row with KC that follows.
+In summary:

 KC knits a single row to opposite side

-LC is placed back onto machine opposite the KC to make 2 passes
+*LC is placed back onto machine opposite the KC to make 2 passes, is removed.

-KC follows with a single knit row, and last 2 steps are repeated
+KC follows with a single knit row to the opposite side*. * to* steps are repeated

 3 total carriage passes complete one row of knit.
 The chart below shows actions and placement of carriagesThis sample was knit beginning with lace carriage on left, as can be seen in marked areas, the alternating repeats have a different quality in the sets of transfers marked red vs green